Trouble Code P0161: O2 Sensor Heater Circuit Malfunction

 A. How Does the O2 Sensor Heater Circuit Normally Work?

-If you encounter the P0161 code, you may experience one or more of these symptoms:
+If you encounter the P0161 code, you may notice one or more of these signs:

-The P0161 code and associated SES light (Service Engine Soon light) can be caused by several factors, including:
+The P0161 code and associated SES light can be caused by several factors, including:

 • A faulty heated oxygen sensor